konerunatwar/Making-ML-App-With-Fast-API-And-Bravo-studios/README.md

 # What You Need
 1. Your ML Model (Pickle File)
 2. Create a Fast API
-3. Deploy API to Heroku (This step is free {https://www.heroku.com/home})
+3. Deploy API to Heroku (This step is free https://www.heroku.com/home)
-4. Create a figma account (This step is free {https://www.figma.com})
+4. Create a figma account (This step is free https://www.figma.com)
-5. Create a bravostudio account (This step is free for 15 days but requires credit card {https://www.bravostudio.app})
+5. Create a bravostudio account (This step is free for 15 days but requires credit card https://www.bravostudio.app)
-6. Create a AirTable account (This step is free {https://airtable.com})
+6. Create a AirTable account (This step is free https://airtable.com)

-# Steps
+# Steps 1: Creating an API
 first create an Fast API(See File app.py)
 * You need to create a airtable account
 * Then click on add a base then select start from scratch